98MM/IEPS/PA1/README.md

 Open the Jupyter Notebook - crawler.ipynb.

 Run all cells - the last one will start the crawler - make sure to update the IP address to your local database (or any function call with the argument "conn" to disable pushing data to a database)

+# DATABASE:

+Due to limitations imposed on file size, we could not upload our database directly to our repository.
+[It is available here.](https://drive.google.com/file/d/1nqQFMP7frWSdFk3bVOvd_C7EjW2tkTUM/view?usp=sharing)